TOTAL PRICE: Complete the form to calculate price

 A two-room bathroom building with a crushed rock floor provides separate dip mandi bathroom and a squat toilet.

 Electricity is supplied from sunset to around midnight by generator.
-When the Manyaifun cell tower is working, a strong signal is available.
+Bon Wauw Homestay receives a variable 4G signal which will sometimes support a data connection.

 Manyaifun village is a 15 minute walk away and basic supplies can be purchased there, but Manyaifun is a remote island, so consider bringing your favourite snacks and anything you can’t do without.
 It’s also important to take any inorganic trash (especially plastic and batteries) that you create away with you when you leave – there’s no safe waste disposal on Manyaifun.
 (See our article about rubbish in Raja Ampat for more info.)